palantir/gradle-baseline/README.md

 to your project dependencies.

-### Jacoco Coverage Plugin (jacoco-coverage)

-Palantir also maintains the [GitHub: jacoco-coverage](https://github.com/palantir/gradle-jacoco-coverage) plugin which enforces minimum code coverage thresholds.

 ### Copyright Checks

 By default Baseline enforces Palantir copyright at the beginning of files.
-To change this, edit the template copyright in `.baseline/copyright/apache-2.0.txt` and the RegexpHeader checkstyle configuration in `.baseline/checkstyle/checkstyle.xml`
+To change this, edit the template copyright in `.baseline/copyright/*.txt` and the RegexpHeader checkstyle configuration in `.baseline/checkstyle/checkstyle.xml`